 3. Paint it in Broad Brush Strokes

 In thinking about your work a bit more broadly, is there a parallel with what you are working toward that will resonate with most people?
 Can some aspect of your work be compared to a common experience?
-Another researcher we interviewed uses a metaphor to address a limitation of high-powered, sophisticated telescopes: They can only deeply into only one part of the sky.
-He is proposing a small army of smaller robotic telescopes to patrol the sky, ensuring that we don’t miss any of the marvelous and fleeting moments that happen in our galaxy—and identifying new areas of study for the powerful telescopes.
+Another researcher we interviewed uses a metaphor to address a limitation of high-powered, sophisticated telescopes: They can only look deeply into one part of the sky at a time.
+He proposes a small army of smaller robotic telescopes patrol the sky to ensure we don’t miss any of the marvelous and fleeting moments that happen in our galaxy—much in the same way that cell phone cameras have allowed people to capture and record their daily lives.
+Having more data—more “pictures”— will identify new areas of study for the powerful telescopes.

 “In the past, there were only a few photographers because cameras were very expensive and very rare, and people were only able to capture a few events in the world even though amazing things were happening everywhere.
 Nowadays, we all have cameras in our pockets, and we’re capturing all this amazing stuff and rare events.
 My robotic telescope concept is like everyone having a cell phone camera.
 We’ll have all these ‘cameras’ available to capture what’s going on in the sky.